micmejia/bible-dump/AMPC/Haggai/Hag 1.md

-Thus says the Lord of hosts: These people say, The time is not yet come that the [^a]Lord's house should be rebuilt [although Cyrus had ordered it done eighteen years before].
+Thus says the Lord of hosts: These people say, The time is not yet come that the Lord's house should be rebuilt [although Cyrus had ordered it done eighteen years before].